szarroug3/recipes/recipes/meals/golden_chicken_schnitzel_with_roasted_potatoes_broccoli_and_a_creamy_honey_dijon_dipper.md

 1. Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
 Wash and dry all produce.
 2. Cut potatoes into 1/2-inch-thick wedges.
 Cut broccoli florets into bite-size pieces if necessary.
 3. Toss potatoes on one side of a baking sheet with a drizzle of oil, Fry Seasoning, salt, and pepper.
 (For 4, spread potatoes out across entire sheet.)
-4. Roast on top rack for 5 minutes (you’ll add the broccoli then).
+4. Roast on top rack for 5 minutes (you'll add the broccoli then).

 #### Roast Broccoli:
 1. Once potatoes have roasted 5 minutes, remove sheet from oven.
 Carefully toss broccoli on empty side with a drizzle of oil, salt, and pepper.
 (For 4 servings, leave potatoes roasting and toss broccoli on a second sheet; roast on middle rack.)